brickfield/moodle-gradereport_markingguide/README.md

 ## Usage
 On your course, go to the Grades section.
-You will then view the "Marking guide report" tab within the series of course grade report tab options.
+You will then view the "Marking guide report" tab within the series of course grade report options.

 On the Marking guide report, teachers can:
 * Select the activity within the course to report on.